vmagellan/altar-blog/posts/5-steps-to-create-your-uk-startup-in-one-week.md

 Related: [The Startup MVP Development Process from A-Z](https://altar.io/why-your-startup-should-take-4-6-weeks-to-launch-not-4-6-months/)

-5\.
-TAXATION: YOU DON’T NEED TO START WORRYING JUST YET
+## 5. TAXATION: YOU DON’T NEED TO START WORRYING JUST YET

 This is not a proper step, but it’s good to have the situation clear in mind once you have set up the business - HMRC: [here](https://www.gov.uk/government/organisations/hm-revenue-customs) is the tax department of the UK Government.
 You need to Register for Corporation Tax (20% in 2016) when you start trading or you restart a dormant business (that means a company that exists but does not trade).
 You have three months of time to register your company with HMRC [here](https://www.gov.uk/limited-company-formation/set-up-your-company-for-corporation-tax).
 Another important aspect, the VAT: You must register when your turnover goes over the threshold (£83,000), or you know that it will in a 30 days period.
 The threshold is based on your [VAT taxable turnover](https://www.gov.uk/vat-registration/calculate-turnover) — the total of everything sold that isn’t VAT exempt.
-Plus, as already mentioned, you can claim back the VAT paid on the invoices paid within the UK until you start
+Plus, as already mentioned, you can claim back the VAT paid on the invoices paid within the UK until you start.

 Now that red tape is well under control you can concentrate on building your product.